 Introduction

-All health care institutions seek to reduce medication errors through working on their systems, and Strategies to help reducing certain types of errors in order to prevent patient harm.(1) in specific reduction of administration errors can be aimed by ensuring the five rights (patient, drug, dose, route, and time) by relying on people to follow a mental checklist through the process of medication administration.(2) The Bar Code Medications Administration (BCMA) systems is considered as one major solution that impact the administration medication errors and help in minimizing them by electronically verifying the “5 rights” of medication administration at the patient’s bedside.
-In consequence, use of bar-code technology at the bedside of the patient to verify a patient’s information and the medication to be administered is a favorable approach for preventing medication administration errors.(3)
+All health care institutions seek to reduce medication errors through working on their systems through introducing strategies that helps reduce certain types of errors in order to prevent patient harm.(1) In specific, reduction of administration errors can be aimed by ensuring the five medication rights (patient, drug, dose, route, and time) by relying on people to follow a mental checklist through the process of medication administration.(2) The Bar Code Medications Administration (BCMA) system is considered as one major solution that impact the administration medication errors and help in minimizing them by electronically verifying the “5 rights” of medication administration at the patient’s bedside.
+In consequence, use of bar-code technology at the bedside of the patient to verify a patient’s information and the medication to be administered is a favorable approach for preventing medication administration errors.+(3)

 BCMA verification at the bedside is usually implemented in conjunction with an electronic medication administration system (eMAR), allowing nurses to automatically document the administration of drugs by means of bar-code scanning.(4)

-Apart from the absence of conclusive proof that it effectively reduces preventable medication errors, particularly in hospitals where other safety systems, such as computerized prescriber order entry (CPOE), another obstacle to the extensive acceptance of BCMA technology is the cost.(5-7) from the other side medication errors incur significant costs and result in the inefficient utilization of resources within healthcare organizations.(8)
+Apart from the absence of conclusive proof that it effectively reduces preventable medication errors, particularly in hospitals where other safety systems, such as computerized prescriber order entry (CPOE).
+Another obstacle to the extensive acceptance of BCMA technology is the cost.(5-7) from the other side medication errors incur significant costs and result in the inefficient utilization of resources within healthcare organizations.(8)

-The conventional medication administration process entails physicians writing medication orders, and nurses subsequently executing these orders by administering medications .(9) Specifically in KHCC process starting from physician ordering then pharmacist verification and end with nursing administration.
+The conventional medication administration process entails physicians writing medication orders, and nurses subsequently executing these orders by administering medications .(9) Specifically in KHCC process starting from physician ordering medication, order verification by pharmacist, order transcription by nursing and finally medication administration and documentation by nursing.

 In order to eradicate patient harm resulting from medication administration errors, KHCC inpatient nursing units adopted bar-code medication administration (BCMA) technology.
 The main objective of this study is to investigate how the optimal implementation method should be for BCMA with limited resources, to ensure the benefits are emphasized.

-The Sitting
+The Setting

 KHCC is a comprehensive cancer center for adult and pediatric located at capital of Jordan Amman, consists of 360 beds.
 The ordering system structure of the KHCC is encompassed within an interactive electronic database system.
-The process of medication administration begins when a healthcare provider records a patient's medication orders electronically through CPRs system.
-These newly entered orders are then transferred to the pharmacy software package on VISTA system for pharmacist review and validation.
-Subsequently, validated orders become accessible in the nursing staff's for administration.
+The process of medication administration begins when a healthcare provider records a patient's medication orders electronically through Computerized Patient Record System (CPRS) system.
+These newly entered orders are then transferred to the pharmacy software package on same system for pharmacist review and validation.
+Subsequently, validated orders become accessible as ready to administer for the nursing for administration and documentation of process.

 Implementation process

-The implementation across the four stages: exploration, planning, installation, piloting implementation, monitoring and intervene, full implementation.
+The implementation of BCMA was run across KHCC through six stages: exploration, planning, installation, piloting implementation, monitoring and intervention, full implementation.

 1. Exploration: